 Meanwhile, competition is heating up, as small companies are also able to leverage advancements in deep learning to achieve reasonable performance in face recognition.
 The consequence is commoditization of basic face recognition and analysis services.

 The rapid improvements in compute performance allows face recognition and various types of analysis to be executed in real-time.
 Immediately actionable intelligence can be generated.
-This opens up many new use cases like real-time threat detection, targeted marketing, etc.
+This opens up many new Applications like real-time threat detection, targeted marketing, etc.

 Face processing and analysis technology can greatly enhance the usability of many products and boost up productivity of many industries.
 Developers now have a wide selection of face technology solutions to choose from.
 The solutions can largely be divided into cloud based and offline SDK.